-From the remarkable process of plates colliding to build mountains.
-They are only to be dismantled by the process of weathering, erosion and transport.
+From the remarkable process of plates colliding and building mountains.
+They are only to be dismantled by mass wasting.

 By mostly water, wind and ice, mass wasting is the removal of rock due to erosion.
 Then, it involves the transport of sediments downhill due to gravity.

 Currently, Mount Everest is thrusting upwards faster than it being eroded away.
 But in hundreds of millions of years time, erosion could take its toll shortening it by millimeters each year.

 Another example is the Appalachian mountains which used to be 5 miles higher when Africa first collided with North America.
 But over 300 million years, weathering and erosion have torn them down and washed them through streams.

 Weathering is the breakdown of rocks into sediments.
 At the same time, mechanical, chemical and biological weathering all partake in eroding rocks.

 First, mechanical weathering involves erosion by physical means.
 For instance, freeze-thaw and exfoliation from temperature change are examples of mechanical weathering.